Pierre-Lannoy/wp-mailarchiver/readme.txt

 * manage archivers (list, start, pause, clean, purge, remove, add and set) - see `wp help m-archive archiver` for details;
 * view available archiver types (list and describe) - see `wp help m-archive type` for details.

-For a full help on WP-CLI commands in MailArchiver, please [read this guide](https://github.com/Pierre-Lannoy/wp-mailarchiver/blob/master/WP-CLI.md).
+For a full help on WP-CLI commands in MailArchiver, please [read this guide](https://perfops.one/mailarchiver-wpcli).

+> **MailArchiver** is part of [PerfOps One](https://perfops.one/), a suite of free and open source WordPress plugins dedicated to observability and operations performance.

 **MailArchiver** is a free and open source plugin for WordPress.
 It integrates many other free and open source works (as-is or modified).
 Please, see 'about' tab in the plugin settings to see the details.